admiraltyio/multicluster-service-account/README.md

   - a service account named `pod-lister` in the default namespace, bound to a role that can only list pods in its namespace;
   - a dummy NGINX deployment (to have pods to list);
 - in cluster1:
+  - a new label on the `default` namespace, `multicluster-service-account=enabled`, to instruct multicluster-service-account to automount service account import secrets inside annotated pods;
   - a service account import named `cluster2-default-pod-lister`, importing `pod-lister` from the default namespace of cluster2;
   - a `multicluster-client` job, whose pod is annotated to automount `cluster2-default-pod-lister`'s secret—it will list the pods in the default namespace of cluster2, and stop without restarting (we'll check the logs).